Micro Control Starts Transformation With Business Process Focus

 To be managed effectively, achieve client goals and deliver value, ERP projects require structure.
 On every Ultra project this framework is provided by our methodology, which organizes the transformation process into four phases – business process improvement (BPI), enterprise technology selection, solution implementation management and business value realization.

-Experience shows us that achieving our primary goal – business performance improvement – with an ERP solution depends on this step-by-step process – doing first things first – because each phase guides and informs the one that comes after.
+Experience shows us that achieving our primary goal with an ERP solution—process improvement—depends on the step-by-step business transformation process – doing first things first – because each phase guides and informs the one that comes after.

 To offer a look at the phases of our methodology in action – and reveal why it’s critical to success – we are following several ERP projects as they move from phase to phase, and ultimately to completion.
 Recently, we profiled the R&L Spring Company.